Optimize long tasks

 • Finally, do as little work as possible in your functions.

-With one or more of these tools, you should be able to structure the work in your application so that it prioritizes the user's needs, while ensuring that less critical work still gets done.
-That's going to create a better user experience which is more responsive and more enjoyable to use.
+With one or more of these tools, you should be able to structure the work in your application so that it prioritizes the user's needs while ensuring that less critical work still gets done.
+This improves the user experience by making it more responsive and more enjoyable to use.

 Special thanks to Philip Walton for his technical vetting of this document.